Oakwood Cemetery (Troy, New York): Landmarks

-The large amount of space in rural cemeteries permits the use of sculpture in a way that the crowded churchyard has never allowed.
+The large amount of space in rural cemeteries permits the use of sculpture in a way that the crowded churchyard never really allowed.
 Many rural cemeteries, including Oakwood, subsequently became virtual outdoor sculpture museums, displaying the works of well-known contemporary sculptors as memorials to the deceased.
 Oakwood is home to thousands of individual statues and sculptures as well as 24 private mausolea.
-Because of its popularity as a public park, many memorials included benches to invite visitors to rest while investigating the large, hilly property.
+Because of its popularity as a public park, many memorials included benches to invite visitors to rest while visiting the large, hilly property.

 Many historically important sculptors are represented on the grounds of Oakwood.
 Robert E. Launitz, creator of the memorial urn for A. J. Downing on the National Mall in Washington, D. C., sculpted the memorial for Major General George H. Thomas, which incorporates a white marble sarcophagus topped with a bald eagle.
 William Henry Rinehart's final work, a life-size sculpture of Julia Taylor Paine, resides in Oakwood.
 J. Massey Rhind, known for his statue of Crawford W. Long in the National Statuary Hall Collection, is the artist behind the Robert Ross Monument.
 The Ross Monument shows Ross defending a ballot box, honoring his martyrdom, which resulted from his active work against election corruption in Troy.
 Joseph Fuller's grave is marked by an elaborately carved Celtic Cross—one of the first in the cemetery—and is based on another monument that Fuller saw while visiting Ireland.

 One of the most significant monuments is that to Major General John E. Wool.
 The 75.5 ft monolithic obelisk which was a technological marvel in its day is constructed from granite quarried and shaped by the Bodwell Granite Company of Vinalhaven, Maine, and at 650 tons was believed to be the largest shaft quarried in the United States up to that time.
 It was transported to Troy by boat and brought to the cemetery on rollers.
 This and the many other obelisks in the cemetery exhibit the sentiment and taste of the Victorian and Edwardian eras.

 In 1862 the Troy Cemetery Association set aside an area in Section P, called the Soldiers' Plot, for deceased Army and Navy officers and soldiers from Rensselaer County.